Parts Of The Microscope And Their Function

 Most compound microscopes have two sets of focusing knobs:

 • The coarse adjustment knob moves the stage or body tube rapidly for initial focusing.
-It should only be used with the lowest power objective to avoid damaging the lens or specimen.
-Here's the thing — - The fine adjustment knob makes small, precise movements to achieve sharp focus.
+On the flip side, it should only be used with the lowest power objective to avoid damaging the lens or specimen. - The fine adjustment knob makes small, precise movements to achieve sharp focus.
 It's used after the coarse focus and with all objectives.

 Some microscopes have separate knobs for focusing upward and downward, while others have a single knob that moves both directions.
 Inverting microscopes have the focusing knobs on the upper part of the arm to accommodate tall specimens like cell cultures.